5 Budget Airlines That Actually Get Great Reviews

 Now that most pandemic-related travel restrictions have been lifted, Americans are taking to the skies in record numbers.
-And while high demand means that some airlines are charging premium prices, there’s a trick to paying less for airfare: You can buy tickets for budget airlines.
+And while high demand means that some airlines are charging premium prices, there’s a trick to paying less for airfare: You can buy flight tickets for budget airlines.

 You probably won’t get any of the niceties that legacy airlines like American, Delta, and United offer, and these airlines aren’t exactly known for stellar food, but it may not matter.
 After all, you can always bring food on the airplane.
 And many people would prefer to soak up the luxury once they arrive at their destination, viewing an airplane as nothing more than a way to get from point A to point B safely and without too much inconvenience.
 If that’s your view, read on for insights into the budget airlines frequent flyers actually enjoy using.
 Then find out which airlines have the best and worst fees.

 To start, forget the myth about buying on Tuesday or Wednesday.
 “There was a time and place when that was the case,” says Zach Griff, senior reporter for The Points Guy.
 But today, “the pricing algorithms have gotten so smart and refined that you can’t game them by buying on a certain day.”

 There are, however, other tricks to paying less for airfare.
 For example, you might purchase an outgoing flight on one budget airline and a return flight on a different airline.